 This section of the toolkit outlines climate solutions that can be implemented in schools.
-There are many solutions on this list, and not all of them might be right for you and your school.
-We advise finding one that you are passionate about and working with your fellow students and schools to take action!
+There are many solutions in this list, and not all of them might be right for you and your school.
+Our student leaders advise finding one that you are passionate about and working with your fellow students and schools to take action!